aceslowman/threejs_procedural/taskell.md

 - [feature] create keybinding system (json representation of all keybindings, mapped to params)
     * [ ] Add listeners to move first person camera.
 - [improvement] create boundaryBox that will destroy rigidbodies and meshes
+- [enhancement] implement displayCanvas for each ProceduralMap
+    > It would be nice to be able to embed the map in the actual controls, but if that isn't possible without significant resource drain, displaying the map, while editing it, in the main canvas, would be totally fine.
+    * [x] Add function for generating a canvas of the map, and exporting.
+    * [x] Add function to display map in main app canvas.
+    * [ ] Allow for custom name in downloaded map.
+    * [ ] Fix issue where map downloaded is distorted and clamped.
+- [research] tessendorf?
+- [improvement] implement a separate method for shader displacement, vs the current method of direct displacement (cpu)
+- [feature] allow for terrain material assignment

 ## Doing

+- [feature] gradient generator
+- [settings] FirstPerson Camera UI
+    * [ ] Lock Axis
+    * [ ] Gravity On/Off
+    * [ ] Speed
 - [feature] implement first person camera mode
     > this should be the beginning of my integration of ammo.js. size isn't a huge concern, and the possibility of threading using web-workers at least addresses my future performance concerns.
 CURRENTLY, the heightfield is being generated, but it is slightly out of alignment. check anything related to a +1 or an offset.
     * [x] install ammo.js